How to Deal with Sensitive Teeth

 Sensitive Teeth

 If you suffer from sensitive teeth, your dentist will most likely inform you that you’re not alone.
 In fact, it’s thought that around 45 percent of Australian households have at least one person with sensitive teeth.
-According to Dentist Joondalup, while there’s no defining reason why one person would have sensitive teeth and another wouldn’t, it’s a pain that occurs when you eat something cold, hot, or acidic, or even when you encounter cold temperatures outside as well.
+While there’s no defining reason why one person would have sensitive teeth and another wouldn’t, it’s a pain that occurs when you eat something cold, hot, or acidic, or even when you encounter cold temperatures outside as well.

 The primary cause of sensitive teeth is exposed dentin – a part of your tooth connected to nerves that trigger pain and sensitivity.
 Dentin can become exposed if you brush your teeth too hard which wears down your enamel, from gum recession, if you clench or grind your teeth, have plaque build-up, use mouthwash, have cracked teeth, or if you have gingivitis.
 Acidic food has also been known to wear down enamel as well.